 - The novelization of the strategy game Warhammer: Mark of Chaos had this going on with its Chaos protagonist.
 It's made clear from the beginning that he and his superior loathe each other since the latter is a sorcerer and he is a Khornate Champion, meaning he abhors most magic.
 When they get to the resting place of the MacGuffin, the sorcerer decides he doesn't need his champion anymore and turns around to incinerate him, only to notice and narrowly evade the axe headed for his head.
 The following fight ends after the initially losing Champion receives a gift of his god making him near-immune against all magic.

-- This happens in the Discworld novel Mort when Death and Mort are getting a countdown to begin their fight.
+- This happens in the Discworld novel Mort.
+Death and Mort agree to begin their fight on the count of three.
 Both of them attack on two.

-- There is a game show called Golden Balls that uses this trope, sort of.
+- The game show Golden Balls uses this trope in a Prisoner's Dilemma-type scenario.
 The two remaining contestants have a set amount of money which they have won and they can either share or steal the money.
 If they both share they get equal amounts, if one shares and the other steals then the one that stole will get all the money, if they both steal then they both lose the money.
-Of course a lot of the time both people steal after having a five minute discussion with the other contestant about how they're not greedy and they want them both to have money.
+Of course a lot of the time both people steal after having a five-minute discussion with the other contestant about how they're not greedy and they want them both to have money.note

-- In LOST season 3, Ben agrees to send Jack home in return for Jack surgically removing his spinal tumor.
-Once into the operating room, Jack uses his momentary advantage to facilitate Kate and Sawyer's escape, risking Ben's life.
+- In Lost season 3, Ben agrees to send Jack home in return for Jack surgically removing his spinal tumor.
+Once in the operating room, Jack uses his momentary advantage to facilitate Kate and Sawyer's escape, risking Ben's life.
 Later, Ben reveals he never had any intention of letting Jack leave the island.

 - In season 3 of The Wire, Stringer Bell and Avon Barksdale, who've been partners since the beginning of the series, end up simultaneously betraying each other.
 Stringer gives Avon up to the police; Avon arranges for Stringer to be killed.
 Both continue to swear that they're brothers, reminisce, and embrace, even after their mutual betrayal.